AROUND THE LIVING ROOM

 To make spray-on spot and stain remover, fill a spray bottle with 5 parts water and 1 part vinegar.
 Fill a second spray bottle with 1 part nonsudsy ammonia and 5 parts water.
 Saturate a stain with the vinegar solution.
 Let it settle for a few minutes, then blot thoroughly with a clean, dry cloth.
 Then spray and blot using the ammonia solution.
 Repeat until the stain is gone.

-Next: More uses for vinegar around the living room
+Next: Uses for vinegar around the kitchen